supposedly/nutshell/README.md

        ...
 ```

-As shown by the ellipses, there are three things that you need to define within your class.
+As shown by the ellipses, there are three things you need to define within your class.
+- `neighborhoods`: a tuple containing the *length* of each neighborhood that your symmetries support.
+These are ultimately just integers, but Nutshell has the constants `oneDimensional`,
+  `vonNeumann`, `hexagonal`, and `Moore` defined respectively as `2`, `4`, `6`, and `8` for clarity.
-- `lengths`: a tuple containing the *length* of each neighborhood that your symmetries support.
-For example, in a symmetry type meant for the Moore and vonNeumann neighborhoods, one would
+  For example, on a symmetry type meant for the Moore and vonNeumann neighborhoods, one would assign `neighborhoods = vonNeumann, Moore` (with no particular ordering required).
-  have `lengths = 4, 8` (mapping to vonNeumann & Moore because a cell under vonNeumann has 4 neighbors and a cell in Moore has 8).
-  **If you want to support all neighborhoods Golly offers**, write `lengths = None` instead.
+  **If you want to support all neighborhoods Golly offers**, write `neighborhoods = Any` instead; `Any` is another Nutshell constant name, aliased to the Python value `None`.
-- `fallback`: the name, as a string, of a Golly symmetry which is a superset of (or perhaps equivalent to) yours and thus can be expanded to during transpilation.
-For example, the class for
+- `fallback`: Either the name, as a string, of a Golly symmetry which is a superset of (or perhaps equivalent to) yours and thus can be expanded to during transpilation... or,
+  if your symmetry type supports more than one neighborhood for which different appropriate Golly symmetries are available, a dictionary of {`neighborhood length`: `Golly symmetry`}.
+  to the same effect. (`Any`, aka Python `None`, can be used in this dict as well.)
-  `nutshell.AlternatingPermute` above has `fallback = 'rotate4reflect'`, because that is the "highest" (most expressive) Golly symmetry in which multiple transitions are able to express a
+  For example, the class for `nutshell.AlternatingPermute` above has `fallback = 'rotate4reflect'`, because that is the "highest" (most expressive) Golly symmetry in which multiple
-  single AlternatingPermute transition.
+  transitions are able to express a single AlternatingPermute transition.
+  The class for `nutshell.Rotate2` above has `fallback = {Any: 'none', hexagonal: 'rotate2'}`, because Golly already has rotate2 support for hexagonal neighborhoods, so we don't want
+  to unnecessarily expand `nutshell.Rotate2` to None if used there -- but for other neighborhoods, the only way to express Rotate2 in Golly is via `none` symmetry.
   When in doubt, use `fallback = 'none'`.
 - `expanded`: To explain this, it should first be mentioned that `Napkin` is a subclass of Python's built-in `tuple` type; the reason it's called Napkin and not something like Symmetries
   is that a single Napkin instance *represents* the neighbor states of a given transition.
 That is, when expanding symmetries, an instance of the pertinent Napkin class is constructed from